Public Cupping - Hidden Gems of Honduras & Hawaii by Tierra Alta

 Booking: To book your place in this Workshop, head to the World of Coffee San Diego Registration & Booking Portal and add a session to your order.
 Already registered?
 Simply login using the credentials created at purchase to access your booking and add other paid events to your badge.

-Train-The-Trainer: Advancing Your Skills as a Coffee Educator
+SOLD OUT - Train-The-Trainer: Advancing Your Skills as a Coffee Educator

 Workshop Description: This workshop focuses on honing in and developing the necessary skills to become an impactful coffee educator!
 In “Train-the-Trainer,” we will give attendees the practical tools to create and deliver a great coffee training on any subject.